TheAMIZZguy/Uni-Schedule-Maker/README.md

 # User Stories

 - As a user, I want to be able to add a class/event (events) to my list of possibilities (LoP)
-- As a user, I want to be able to add tags to my events
+- As a user, I want to be able to add tags to my events (if it has a lab or tutorial)
 - As a user, I want to be able to delete an event from my LoP
 - As a user, I want to be able to view the LoP
 - As a user, I want to be able to filter through completed schedules